welldsagl/figs-drools-knowledge/README.md

 end
 ```

-All materials are saved in the knowledge, that can be queried at the end of the operation in order
+All materials are saved in a data space called `knowledge`, that can be queried at the end of the operation in order
 to retrieve all newly inserted objects (materials).

 Note that inheriting another rule means that the incoming object must match the conditions of both the current rule